RemkoPr/airo-nrf52840-boards/README.md

  `https://raw.githubusercontent.com/RemkoPr/airo-nrf52840-boards/main/package_airo_index.json`

  Restart the Arduino IDE.
 Go to Tools > Board > Boards Manager... and search for the "IDLab-AIRO Boards" package.
  Click Install.
-You can now compile code for the different IDLab-AIRO boards using the Arduino IDE, as well as upload your sketch directly if the board features a µUSB connector.
+You can now compile code for the different IDLab-AIRO boards using the Arduino IDE, as well as upload your sketch directly if the board features a µUSB connector and the Arduino Nano 33 BLE bootloader has been flashed.